 O Meron-pan [メロンパン] ou pão de melão é um pão doce de origem japonesa bastante popular no Japão e faz bastante sucesso no ocidente O melon pan é macio, redondo e com uma cobertura semelhante a bolo.

 It is called melon bread because of its melon-like appearance.
-Usually the bread does not have melon, but sometimes they add melon essence to enhance the aroma.
-Some usually fill with chocolate.
+Usually the bread does not contain melon, but sometimes they add melon essence to enhance the aroma.
+Some usually fill it with chocolate.

-The name "pan” comes from the English bread, like all types of bread in Japan.
-While “meron ” comes from English melon.
-But it is believed to have arisen in Mexico.
+The name “pan” comes from the Portuguese bread, like all types of bread in Japan.
+While “meron” comes from the English melon.
+But it is believed to have originated in Mexico.

 Meron-pan is also popular in Taiwan, China and Latin America (Mexico).
-They are made from an enriched dough covered with a thin layer of toasted cookie dough.
+They are made from an enriched bread dough covered in a thin layer of toasted cookie dough.
 They can also be filled with chocolate syrup, whipped cream or flavored cream.

-There is also another variety of meron-pan that has a round shape of melon and some usually have pieces of white beans.
-It is usually popular in the Kansai and Hiroshima region.
+There is also another variety of meron-pan that has a round melon shape and some have chunks of white beans.
+It is often popular in the Kansai and Hiroshima region.

-In Hong Kong there is a pineapple cake (pineapple bun) very similar to the melon pan.
-In comparison, the Japanese style is lighter in weight and flavor, slightly drier and has a firmer outer layer.
+In Hong Kong there is a pineapple bun (pineapple bun) very similar to melon pan.
+In comparison, Japanese style is lighter in weight and flavor, slightly drier, and has a firmer outer layer.

-Below is a recipe for melon bread for you to make at home.
-The recipe consists of two parts, the dough that consists of the bread and the biscuit that consists of the crunchy outside that surrounds the bread.
-Follow the steps carefully to make no mistakes.
+Below we have a melon bread recipe for you to make at home.
+The recipe consists of two parts, the dough consisting of the bread and the biscuit consisting of the crispy outside that surrounds the bread.
+Follow the steps carefully so you don't make any mistakes.

 - 300g of wheat flour for bread